- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 A nuchal cord happens when the umbilical cord wraps around the baby’s neck one or more times.
 While some babies are born with a nuchal cord without complications, in severe cases, the cord can tighten, restricting oxygen and blood flow.

-If a nuchal cord is not detected and managed properly, it may cause fetal distress, decreased movement, or long-term neurological damage.
+If a nuchal cord is not detected and managed properly, it may cause decreased movement or long-term neurological damage.

 True Knots in the Umbilical Cord